15 Things to do in Dresden, Germany (+ map): Best places to visit

 Kunsthofpassage

-If you walk along Görlitzer Straße, you will see an inconspicuous underpass to the Kunsthofpassage on your left.
-The Kunsthofpassage is an art centre where several cafés and shops are located in the courtyard between the residential buildings.
+If you walk along Görlitzer Straße, you will see an inconspicuous underpass to Kunsthofpassage on your left.
+Kunsthofpassage is an art centre where several cafés and shops are located in the courtyard between the residential buildings.

 In high season it can be quite touristy (we were almost alone here in October).
 The courtyard is surrounded by designer houses, which people come here to take pictures of.